firefly-iii/import-configurations/de/deutschebank/Readme.md

 #### Create a valid CSV out of the downloaded file

 Remove everything above the table of transactions (except the headers) and the last line (the summary):
-  - Automatically in Linux: run `tail -n +5 /path/to/your/Accounts.csv > /path/to/your/Accounts_edit.csv`
+  - Automatically in Linux: run
+    - `sed -i '1,4d;$d' /path/to/your/Accounts.csv` or
+    - `sed '1,4d;$d' /path/to/your/Accounts.csv > /path/to/your/Accounts_edit.csv` if you want to keep the original file
-  - Manually removing the first 4 lines
+  - Manually removing the first 4 lines and the last line in a text editor

-#### Replace `�` with matching umlauts (optional)
+#### Fix `�` in the export (optional)

-Although the csv file is formatted UTF-8, all umlauts are represented by a placeholder.
+The csv file is encoded in ISO-8859-1, therefore all umlauts are represented by a placeholder.
+You can try to change the encoding in whatever text editor you use, or run the following command in Linux: `iconv -f ISO-8859-1 -t UTF-8 /path/to/your/Accounts_edit.csv > /path/to/your/Accounts_utf8.csv`

 ### Example header